lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ### Limitations

 - Based purely on Java/Python objects and functions.
 Limits the engine’s opportunity to perform optimizations.
 - Purely based on processing time.
-To handle event-time operations, applications need to implement them on their own.
+To handle event-time operations, applications need to implement them on their own. **DStream API does not support event-time processing.**
+- **No way to handle late data.**
 - Only operates in a micro-batch fashion, making it difficult to support alternative execution modes.

 ---